Darrell Evans: Managerial and coaching career

 Evans later worked as a minor-league instructor.
 He was also the manager for several minor league teams, including stints with the Tyler Wildcatters of the independent Texas-Louisiana League in 1997, the Wilmington Blue Rocks of the South Atlantic League in 1998, the Huntsville Stars in the Double-A Southern League in 1999, the Aberdeen Arsenal of the independent Atlantic League in 2000, and the Allentown Ambassadors in the independent Northern League in 2002.

 From 2005 to 2007, Evans was the manager of the Long Beach Armada in the independent Golden Baseball League.
 He led Armada to the GBL championship in 2007.
 He then served in 2008 as the bench and hitting coach for the Orange County Flyers, a team managed by Gary Carter.
 The Flyers beat Calgary for the 2008 GBL championship.

 Evans was hired in November 2009 as the first manager and director of player personnel for the newly-organized Victoria Seals of the GBL.
 In March 2010, he was fired after the owner learned that Evans was seeking employment as a manager with another club.
 Evans also managed the Palm Springs Chill in 2009 in the California Winter League.
 After being fired by the Victoria club, Evans was hired in 2010 as the manager of the St. George RoadRunners in the GBL.

 Family and later years

-Evans and his wife LaDonna had four children.
-In 1984, Evans publicly revealed that, in the summer of 1982, he and his wife had seen a UFO from the porch of their home in Pleasanton, California.
+Evans had four children.
+His oldest son,Derek Evans,was born during his first marriage.
+Then, Evans married Ladonna Martin-Evans and they had three children, Stacey Evans, Nicholas Evans, and Chad Evans.
+In 1984, Evans publicly revealed that, in the summer of 1982, he and his wife had seen an unidentified flying object from the porch of their home in Pleasanton, California.
 Evans described the UFO hovering over his neighbor's house as appearing "like a flying wing", triangular in shape with no wings and with green and red lights on the sides and white lights on the back.

 In the mid-2000s, Evans worked as a consultant for Netamin Corporation in the development of its Ultimate Baseball Online multiplayer online game.